Please see our Entry Requirements page for general entry requirement guidance.

 What will I study?

-On completion of your studies you will have achieved the following:
+On completion of your studies you will have achieved a Certificate in Health & Social Care.

 You will study a range of key areas of knowledge applicable to working in the sector.
 These include:

 - Introduction to communication in health, social care or children’s and young people’s settings